ujjainkar-ayush/Graphics-Application-Programming-/README.md

 ---

-## 16. Clip User-Defined Area of Screen
+## 16. Write a program to clip user defined area of a screen.

 ```c
 #include <graphics.h>